Optimal Designs for 2^k Factorial Experiments with Binary Response

 \begin{quotation}

-We consider the problem of obtaining locally D-optimal designs for factorial experiments with binary response and $k$ qualitative factors at two levels each.
+We consider the problem of obtaining D-optimal designs for factorial experiments with a binary response and $k$ qualitative factors each at two levels.
 We obtain a characterization for a design to be locally D-optimal.
 Based on this characterization, we develop efficient numerical techniques to search for locally D-optimal designs.
+Using prior distributions on the parameters, we investigate EW D-optimal designs, which are designs that maximize the determinant of the expected information matrix.
+It turns out that these designs can be obtained very easily using our algorithm for locally D-optimal designs and are very good surrogates for Bayes D-optimal designs.
 We also investigate the properties of fractional factorial designs and study the robustness with respect to the assumed parameter values of locally D-optimal designs.
-Using prior distributions on the parameters, we investigate EW D-optimal designs, that are designs which maximize the determinant of the expected information matrix.
-It turns out that these designs are much easier to find and still highly efficient compared to Bayes D-optimal designs, as well as quite robust.